-Spell out state names that stand alone in text.
-For state names that appear with a town or city in text or in datelines on press releases, use the abbreviations in the AP Stylebook.
+Spell out state names whether standing alone in text or appearing with a city or town.
+For datelines in press releases, use abbreviations in the AP Stylebook.

 A comma and a space come between town and state: Albuquerque, New Mexico.
 In a continuing sentence, a comma follows the state name.